A project of HistoryMiami Museum’s Center for Photography, this fellowship program supports local

 Highlights of the fellowship include:

-- Each fellow will receive a $25,000 award to support the creation of new work related to Miami and participate in
+- A $25,000 award to support the creation of new work related to Miami.

-- One or more programmatic offerings highlighting fellowship work.
+- One or more public programs highlighting fellowship-related work.

 How to apply: